nas5w/interview-guide/docs/index.md

 **Non-goals:**

-- Depth of information that exists in other handbooks
+- Depth of information that exists in other resources

 ## How to read this handbook